 Why Mold is Dangerous

 Mold can easily spread extremely when allowed to live in a favorable habitat.
 You’re attic can be overrun in a short period if you are not careful.
-This is the type of fungus that can cause decay which deteriorates wood.
+This is the type of fungus that causes decay which deteriorates wood.
 When this happens, the strength of the wood is impaired.
 If dry rot then becomes widespread you’ll be tasked with paying for many repairs.

 Mold allergies and asthma can also be triggered if it is growing in your home.
 Even a small outbreak can reduce the indoor air quality of your home.
 That’s why it’s smart to catch mold in the early stages of its growth.

-How to Prevent Mold in Your Home
+How to Prevent Mold Damage in Your Home

 To prevent the spread of mold, according to the CDC, it’s best to follow these strategies to control moisture levels in your home and avoid mold from developing in the first place: